 - We absolutely love seeing how creative our brides and grooms can be on their wedding day, their creations have inspired many of our own DIY tutorials.
 But unless you want to take a road trip to your destination or pay for additional luggage charges it pains us to say you should possibly keep any DIY projects to a minimum.

-- And lastly, but no means least, keep your wedding dress, or anything of value, with you in your hand luggage.
+- And last, but by no means least, keep your wedding dress, or anything of value, with you in your hand luggage.
 It may be a little creased when you arrive, but a few creases are nothing compared to a missing gown.

-Search our archives below for lots more destination wedding inspiration and advice from real brides and grooms who've been there and got the t-shirt (and tan lines) to prove it!
+Search our Inspiration section for lots more destination wedding ideas and advice from real brides and grooms who've been there and got the t-shirt (and tan lines) to prove it!